 OpenMV Setup

-Now that the Rover is ready to receive commands over UART, let's set up the OpenMV.
-When mounting the OpenMV for object tracking, a slight downward angle is useful.
-You can use the Micromelon 3D printed mount for this purpose.
+Now that the Rover is ready to receive commands, set up the OpenMV.
+When mounting it for object tracking, a slight downward angle is useful, the Micromelon 3D-printed mount handles this.

-If the OpenMV is positioned upside down, then the image should be flipped accordingly:
+If the OpenMV is positioned upside down, the image should be flipped accordingly:

 sensor.set_vflip(True)

-You will also need to define the clock to ensure that each snapshot taken can be cycled through.
+sensor.set_hmirror(True)You’ll also need to define the clock to ensure each snapshot can be cycled through.

 clock = time.clock() # define the clock